survivejs/react-book/manuscript/05_react_and_flux.md

 }
 ```

 The `AltContainer` allows us to bind data to its immediate children.
-In this case it injects `items` property to `Notes`.
-It is the same idea as for decorators earlier but now it's closer to the code.
+In this case it injects the `items` property in to `Notes`.
+It is the same idea as for decorators earlier, but now it's closer to the code.
 The pattern allows us to set up arbitrary connections to multiple stores and manage them.

 Integrating the `AltContainer` actually grew our component a little bit.
 It also tied this component to Alt.
 If you wanted something forward-looking, you could push it into a component of your own.
 That facade would hide Alt and allow you to replace it with something else later on.